-- Relevance: The web media pertains to K-12 libraries and includes relevant and currently updated information on books, programs, library updates, and library-related information that impacts school libraries and librarians
+- Relevance: The web media pertains to K-12 libraries and includes relevant and currently updated information on books, programs, library updates, and library-related information that impacts school libraries and school communities.

-- Social Interaction: Web media are directly responsive to library patrons, campus staff, and librarians.
-Places to post comments and responses to comments are clear and encourage feedback (if part of the website)
+- Social Interaction: Web media are directly responsive to library patrons, campus staff, and/or librarians as appropriate.
+Places to post comments and responses to posts are clear and encourage feedback (if part of the website).

-- Blog Components: Different links, widgets, and/or media are displayed on the library web media to evoke a feeling of interactive participation as well as timely information that relates directly to the library program.
+- Blog Components: Different links, widgets, and/or media are displayed on the blog to evoke a feeling of interactive participation as well as timely information that relates directly to the library program.
 Student learning products and classroom-library collaboration are evidenced in the posting.

 - Appearance: Web media is accessible and can be easily searched.
-Images and tags are placed to help users find information readily.
+Images, tags, or hashtags are placed to help users find information readily.
 It is pleasing in appearance and the effort put into the appearance should be obvious.
 The writing is fluent, easy to read, free of typographical errors, and grammatically correct.
 (Or the writing follows the conventions of the tools such as comprehensible abbreviations on Twitter.)
 Copyright information/links are used and all links are active.

 CATEGORIES: There will be an award for best MVP (Media/Virtual Presence) as well as two honorary awards for excellence.

-Announce your nomination by displaying this badge (jpg) on your webpage.
+Announce your nomination by displaying this badge (png) on your webpage.

 Library Information School Student Scholarships encourage school librarianship and participation in TLA and TASL.